Table of Contents

 ‘Disconnection' comes with a Cost

 The cost of a workplace that is disengaged can be high.
-As per a survey, 96% of employees will quit an organization for a salary hike of as little as 10%, an attitude which can be attributed to a company culture that get workers ‘kicked’ about work.
-We all know about the costs of high attrition of course, which involves - amongst other things - time and resources spent re-initiating and re-grooming new hires into the system.
+As per a survey, 96% of employees will quit an organization for a salary hike of as little as 10%, an attitude which can be attributed to a company culture that gets workers ‘kicked’ about work.
+We all know about the costs of high attrition, which involves - amongst other things - time and resources spent re-initiating and re-grooming new hires into the system.

 There’s more evidence.
 78% of executives confided in an exercise that employee engagement is key to business success.
 A Gallup study, on its part, tells us that an engaged workforce can amplify profitability by as much as 21%.
-In another poll, HR leaders surveyed agree that continuous check-ins and feedback is critical for successful outcomes.
+In another poll, HR leaders surveyed agreed that continuous check-ins and feedback are critical for successful outcomes.

 Why Lose Social Capital Build Up Painstakingly over the Years?

 The current disruption has robbed us all of a lot of things we once took for granted (some leading to broken-hearts) and that once defined our personality and lifestyle.
-Don’t let your organization culture be next on that victim-list.
-Sure, social distancing could well be the norm going forward - just like the work from home model – but that doesn’t mean we have to live out of our private little islands.
+Don’t let your organization's culture be next on that victim-list.
+Sure, social distancing could be the norm going forward - just like the work-from-home model – but that doesn’t mean we have to live out of our private little islands.
 It is possible to reboot the little moments of community magic at the workplace with digital innovation.

-Employee Engagement Softwares like Empuls can help you improve employee engagement with technology while bringing all your engagement initiatives together on one intuitive platform.
-In fact, Empuls was used by companies around the world to keep their workforce meaningfully connected even pre-2021.
+Employee Engagement Software like Empuls can help you improve employee engagement with technology while bringing all your engagement initiatives together on one intuitive platform.
+You will be able to do some things Empuls was used by companies around the world to keep their workforce meaningfully connected even pre-2021.
 Today, in the new terrain and climate, its power to engage is particularly significant –for teams scattered across geographies and time zones.

 Does your Compay need a new Water-Cooler Then?

 Probably not, if you can get tech to do the trick.
-The right employee engagement technology can help you recreate the ‘lost chemistry’ of the workplace by reviving every little and big interaction that made the workplace ‘cool’.
-Some of the things you will be able to do with an ultra-modern workforce engagement tool.
+The right employee engagement technology can help you recreate the ‘lost chemistry’ of the workplace by reviving every little and big interaction that makes the workplace ‘cool.’
+You will be able to do some things with an ultra-modern workforce engagement tool.

 Build efficiencies with laser-sharp precision